Rigved29/Birthday-greetings/README.md

 Wish your loved ones on birthday in a nerdy way.

-With the help of this project you can wish your firends birthday in a different way.
+With the help of this project you can wish your friends birthday in a different way.
 You just need to submit name of your friend/relative whom you want to wish then a link will be generated which you can share with them.
 That link will open a birthday animation with their name.

 ## Acknowledgements